jlinoff/csdiff/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/26766795/32be864a-494d-11e7-9b37-1554c4821494.png" alt="example-3">

 Contrast that with the default below and you can see the differences.
-There are many more colors in the first example.

 ```bash
 $ bin/Darwin-x86_64/csdiff test/td01.txt test/td02.txt
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/26789827/5df9308e-49c6-11e7-9c3e-4426b5f31f7e.png" alt="example-4">

+As you can see, there are many more colors in the first example.

 ### Specifying Color
 Color is specified by defining a color map for colorizable entities.
 The syntax looks like this.